AniketHans/aws-learning/notes.md

 11. Log insights:
     1. If your logs are well structured, say in json format, you can run queries on them to find something in the logs
 12. Using `metrics filter`, you can monitor the logs of your application and trigger alerts based on some events.

+### AWS lambda

+1. It is a compute service
+2. It is a serverless service means we dont have to manage the server for our application, AWS behind the scene will manage that for us
+3. Lambdas are event driven like if you want to execute some code if some object is entered inserted into your S3 bucket, then you can execute the code using lambda.
+4. Lambda will itself take care of optimization and scalability
+5. creating lambda:
+   1. While creating lambda, a new default IAM role gets attached to it.
+But if you want the lambda to access other AWS services, then you need to add those policies to the IAM role.
+You can also attach an existing role to lambda.
+   2. Lambda's logs are stored in cloudwatch by default
+6. We have `event` parameter in lambda handler.
+We can use it to recieve inputs from users like we can send `{val1: 10, val2: 5}` and it will be recieved as it is in `event` param.
+In short, event expects an json/dictionary object
+7. Function url
+   1. We can enable function url for our lambda.
+   2. After enabling, we will get a url which we can use to execute our lambda function
+   3. If we hit it through webbrowser, the `event` param by default get the info about the http request type, path, browser details etc.
+8. **The event param can be considered as request object.**
+9. The event object will have different values for different events
+10. Lambda Hot start vs Cold Start:
+    1. Whenever a lambda is triggered through some event, AWS, behind the scene, creates an execution environment for it with some config and then run the lambda into it.
+This process takes time and adds up in our response time.
+    2. If another event/request is triggered for lambda execution and the gap between the new request and old one is not huge, then AWS will not create a new execution env for this new request and executes the lambda with event in the old execution env.
+    3. The first time creation of exec. env and running of lambda into it is refered to as Cold start of the lambda.
+Cold start adds latency in response as the execution env creation takes some time.
+    4. When the execution env is already present for the lambda and only AWS has to run the lambda for new env, this case is called Hot Start of lambda.
+    5. Note: If the time between 2 requests/events is huge, then AWS will close the previous execution env and creates a new execution env for new request/event.
+    6. Thus, you should avoid creating connections like database connections etc in lambda handler function.
+Better create database connection in global variable and use it lambda handler.
+The database connection will be created at the time of cold start once.
+Due to hot start, the database connection will be preserved for further requests:
+    ```python
+      dbConnection = None
+      def lambda_handler(event):
+            global dbConnection
+            if not dbConnection:
+               dbConnection = createDbConnection()
+               ### use the DB connection
+            else:
+               ### use the DB connection
+    ```
+    7. In case of hot start, the global variables data is preserved due to the use of previous execution env.
+11. AWS did not specify the time after which the current execution env is deleted and again cold start of lambda will de in case of new request/event.
+12.